6 ways to Avoid Social Media Validation: Ditch the Filters

 • The need for social validation has been linked to increased anxiety and depression.
 When we rely on others’ approval for self-validation, it can lead to self-doubt and negative emotions.

-• People who get dependent on social media validation start engaging in excessive reassurance-seeking behaviours rather than seeking internal validation.
+• People who get dependent on social media validation start engaging in excessive reassurance-seeking behaviors rather than seeking internal validation.

 • Some people become dopamine addictive, a chemical of pleasure—a means of improving their self-confidence, when they get likes and comments.